jacobobryant/site/public/post/2020/validation/index.md

 As with all my hard startup questions, I asked myself: WWPGD? ("What would Paul Graham do?").
 In short, I haven't seen PG write much about idea validation.
 I have seen him say, over and over, make something you want yourself.
 So I decided that my personal belief in the idea was more important than trying to get external validation.

-I even came up with an explanation for why some people harp on idea validation so much (and criticize you if you ignore it--I call them the "Lean Police," cousins of the Agile/Scrum Police).
+I even came up with an explanation for why some people harp on idea validation so much (and criticize you if you ignore it&mdash;I call them the "Lean Police," cousins of the Agile/Scrum Police).
 It's because there are different kinds of startups.
 There are plenty of founders for whom *idea validation is their form of hacking.* For them, the whole point of doing a startup is to find an inefficiency in the market and fix it.
 That's a great thing.
 It's just a different thing from working on something because you want it badly for yourself, and it would be a mistake to say that either method is the One True Way to start a startup.

 To expand on that, the whole point of idea validation is to reduce risk.
 But that's not always a good thing&mdash;it means you may overlook good ideas that seem bad.
 So putting effort into validation simply has a different risk/reward profile vs. scratching your own itch (not to mention effects on motivation).
 I think idea validation is good advice; it just doesn't apply to everyone in every situation.